so0k/aws-sync-sample/README.md

 Script to sync s3 buckets to host mounts

-Using cron tabs to sync an s3 bucket.
+Uses cron tabs to sync an s3 bucket on a schedule.

 Sample `.env` file:
 ```